planetmint/planetmint-driver-python/docs/connect.rst

     bdb_root_url = 'http://bdb-server:9984'

-Alternatively, you may connect to the containerized BigchainDB node from "outside", in which case you need to know the port binding:
+Alternatively, you may connect to the containerized Planetmint node from "outside", in which case you need to know the port binding:

 .. code-block:: bash